markusressel/zfs-inplace-rebalancing/README.md

 Although this script **does** have a progress output (files as well as percentage) it might be a good idea to try a small subfolder first, or process your pool folder layout in manually selected badges.
 This can also limit the damage done, if anything bad happens.

 When aborting the script midway through, be sure to check the last lines of its output.
-When cancelling before or during the renaming process a ".rebalance" file might be left and you have to rename it manually.
+When cancelling before or during the renaming process a ".rebalance" file might be left and you have to rename (or delete) it manually.

 Although the `--passes` paramter can be used to limit the maximum amount of rebalance passes per file, it is only meant to speedup aborted runs.
 Individual files will **not be process multiple times automatically**.
 To reach multiple passes you have to run the script on the same target directory multiple times.